WarrenWongCodes/Catwalk/README.md

 ## The problem

-Our outdated client-facing retail web-portal has become significantly outdated and is hurting sales.
+An outdated client-facing retail web-portal has become significantly outdated and is hurting sales.
 Project Catwalk is a complete redesign of the retail portal designed to address this concern and modernize the site.
 This document outlines the features to be implemented as part of Project Catwalk.

 ## This solution